-The programme is studied over 12 months full-time.
 The taught component of the programme consists of 30 study weeks divided into two semesters during which time students study nine modules (60 ECTS/120 CATS).
 Students who complete the taught component undertake a three-month period of supervised research for a Master's dissertation at a value of 30 ECTS/60 CATS.